afbarnard/go-lbfgsb/README.md

 useful, stable, released package pretty quickly.

 * Simple API allowing Go programs to easily do efficient, accurate optimization.
-You only need to provide functions (or an object) to evaluate the objective value and gradient.
+You only need to provide functions (or an object) that evaluate the objective function value and gradient.

-* Bounds constraints allow typical, simple inequality constraints on individual variables without needing a more specialized algorithm.
+* Bounds constraints allow typical, simple inequality (box) constraints on individual variables without needing a more specialized algorithm.

 * Modern (Fortran 2003) API for original FORTRAN 77 optimizer.